Ali-Mikael/Pen-testing/h6-shells.md

 Okay so maybe the `stager` is broken?
 After all it's random code I found on github 😂

-So I asked chatGPT what modifications to make and it basically told me to delete a few parts.
+So I asked chatGPT what modifications to make and it basically told me to remove a few sections.
 I refrained from deleting and rather commented them out and added a few debugging statements:
 ```C
 #define _GNU_SOURCE